 The former Mullumbimby Hospital site is rare flood-free land in Mullum.

-We explored ways to use the site with a mix of housing and other community facilities and services.
+Since 2017 we have been working to see the site developed with a mix of housing and other community facilities and services.

 Multiple stages were undertaken to achieve this.